 Other studies have focused on investigation of the factors influencing elementary pupils' pro-environmental behaviours, such as environmental literacy (Ivanova, 2019; Runhaar et al., 2019),' gender, and intentions (Runhaar et al., 2019).
 These studies have mainly focused on children's cognition of the environment along with individual differences.
 Although such a focus may lead to an increase in children's environmental awareness, its effect on actual behaviour is not clear.
 Studies have shown that children's pro-environmental behaviours still need to be improved upon.
-This could be confirmed with the result of their participation in environmental movements and organisations, as before, which was found to remain at an extremely low level (Ivanova, 2019).
+This could be confirmed with the result of participation environmental their in movements and organisations, as before, which was found to remain at an extremely low level (Ivanova, 2019).

-Furthermore, some studies equally investigated the relationship between some other factors such as Environmental Education (EE), environmental policies, and learners' pro-environmental behaviour and practices.
+Furthermore. studies equally some investigated the relationship between some other factors such as Environmental Education (EE), environmental policies, and learners' pro-environmental behaviour and practices.
 These studies include that of Diaz et al. (2019) which reported significant relationship between impact of teaching EE and pro-environmental skills of Mexican students.
-Mónus (2022) also found in Hungary that, environmental implemented policies in educational institutions had some association with secondary students' school proenvironmental attitudes and behaviours.
+Mónus (2022) also found in Hungary that, environmental policies implemented in educational institutions had some association with secondary school students' proenvironmental attitudes and behaviours.

 Instilling pro-environmental behaviours and practices among primary school pupils in Nigeria is of paramount importance.
-As one of the most populous nations in Africa, Nigeria faces severe environmental challenges, including deforestation, pollution, and climate change.
+As one of the most populous nations in Africa, environmental Nigeria faces severe challenges, including deforestation. pollution, and climate change.
 These issues not only threaten the country's biodiversity and ecosystems but also directly impact the health, well-being, and prospects of its citizens.
 Encouraging pro-environmental practices in the younger generation is, therefore, a crucial step towards mitigating these challenges and promoting sustainable development.

 Primary school pupils represent а significant portion of Nigeria's population and are the future custodians of the environment.
-By nurturing proenvironmental behaviours and practices from an early age, we can ensure that these children grow into environmentally conscious adults.
-Such ingrained behaviours can shape their decisions and actions throughout their lives, leading to more sustainable consumption patterns, reduced waste generation, and greater respect for the natural world.
-Moreover, children often bring the knowledge and attitudes acquired at school into their homes, potentially influencing the behaviours of their families and communities.
+By nurturing proenvironmental behaviours and practices from an early age, we can ensure that these grow environmentally children into Such conscious ingrained adults. behaviours can shape their decisions and actions throughout their lives, leading to more sustainable consumption patterns, reduced waste generation, and greater respect for the natural world.
+Moreover, children often bring the knowledge and attitudes acquired at school into their potentially influencing homes, the families behaviours of their and communities.

 Schools serve as vital social spaces where norms and values are shaped.
-By promoting pro-environmental behaviours within these institutions, we can foster a culture of environmental responsibility and stewardship.
+By promoting pro-environmental behaviours within these institutions, we can foster a culture of responsibility environmental and stewardship.
 This cultural shift can have a rippling effect, spreading these values throughout the wider community and society.
 In a country like Nigeria, where environmental challenges are pressing, such a shift could significantly contribute to the nation's environmental sustainability and resilience.
 Therefore, nurturing proenvironmental behaviours and practices among Nigerian primary school pupils is not only crucial for their personal development but also for the future of the country and the planet.

-It is also not out of place to consider some learning theories that can be applied to this study on assessment of Nigerian primary pupils' pro-environmental school behaviours and practices.
+It is also not out of place to consider some learning theories that can be applied to this study on assessment of Nigerian primary pro-environmental pupils' school behaviours and practices.
 Such theories include the behaviourism theory, the cognitivism theory and the constructivism theory.
 While considering the behaviourism theory (National University, 2023), the study will want to focus on some observable behaviours and practices being exhibited by the pupils with the aim of positively reinforcing good environmental behaviours and subtly reprimanding bad ones.
 This will serve a useful purpose in the assessment of their pro-environmental behaviours and practices.